- About UKABIF

 Joanna Woodhouse

-Joanna Woodhouse is a qualified teacher and SENCO with wide ranging experience of working with children and young people with Special Educational Needs.
-Joanna has worked professionally on the successful rehabilitation of children and young people with complex Acquired Brain Injury (ABI) to mainstream secondary educational settings.
+Joanna Woodhouse is a qualified teacher and SENCO with a Masters Degree in SEND and Inclusion.
+She has wide ranging experience of working with children and young people with Special Educational Needs.
+Professionally, Joanna has worked on the successful rehabilitation of children and young people with complex Acquired Brain Injury (ABI) to mainstream secondary educational settings.
 This has involved working collaboratively with colleagues in the health, care, and social sectors.
-Joanna is a member of the Nottinghamshire working group on ABI which aims to ensure schools are informed about students with an ABI and are aware of how to access resources and support.
+Joanna is a member of the National Acquired Brain Injury in Learning and Education Syndicate (N-ABLES) and co-chairs their Educational Professionals Advisory Group.
+She regularly delivers training, both locally and nationally, to teachers regarding the return to education and the provision and management of young people with an ABI.
 In September 2019 Joanna’s own daughter sustained an ABI following a sudden accident.
-This traumatic event has given Joanna a unique personal insight into the impact of an ABI on both young people and their families.
-Insight which she is now keen to share.
-Joanna recently left teaching to dedicate more of her time to supporting her daughter at university and to share her personal and professional knowledge and expertise.
-She is delighted to join the steering group of N-ABLES which provides an important opportunity to do so.
-Joanna is excited to work with a range of professionals towards improving awareness, understanding and outcomes for children and young people with ABI and in sharing good practice with colleagues in education.
+This traumatic event has given her a unique insight into the impact of an ABI on both young people and their families.
+Joanna has now left mainstream teaching and is able to dedicate more time to using her personal and professional knowledge and expertise to improve awareness, understanding and outcomes for children and young people with ABI.

 Close